Reporting on acquisition of treasury shares

 Regulated information

-During the week ending on December 13, 2024, Ontex repurchased 35,962 shares on the regulated market of Euronext Brussels, as set out in the table below.
-As a result of these transactions, Ontex now holds 1,197,168 treasury shares, representing 1.45% of the total number of issued shares.
+During the work week ending on December 20, 2024, Ontex repurchased 48,047 shares on the regulated market of Euronext Brussels, as set out in the table below.
+As a result of these transactions, Ontex now holds 1,245,215 treasury shares, representing 1.51% of the total number of issued shares.

 |Date